dell/csm-docs/content/v2/csidriver/installation/helm/powerflex.md

     format and replace/update the secret.
     - "insecure" parameter has been changed to "skipCertificateValidation" as insecure is deprecated and will be removed from use in config.yaml or secret.yaml in a future release.
 Users can continue to use any one of "insecure" or "skipCertificateValidation" for now.
 The driver would return an error if both parameters are used.
     - Please note that log configuration parameters from v1.5 will no longer work in v2.0 and higher.
 Please refer to the [Dynamic Logging Configuration](../../../features/powerflex#dynamic-logging-configuration) section in Features for more information.
+    - If the user is using complex K8s version like "v1.21.3-mirantis-1", use below kubeVersion check in helm/csi-unity/Chart.yaml file.
+           kubeVersion: ">= 1.21.0-0 < 1.24.0-0"

 5. Default logging options are set during Helm install.
 To see possible configuration options, see the [Dynamic Logging Configuration](../../../features/powerflex#dynamic-logging-configuration) section in Features.

 6. If using automated SDC deployment: